 The Photo Tours of the canyon are a lot more expensive and have all sorts of restrictions and requirements on them but for photographers, they are incredible.
 But you do need to be a photographer of at least a modest skill level to get anything out of the tour.
-In fact, if the sole purpose of your visit to the canyon is not to get photo’s the tour is pretty rubbish.
-Our guide told us almost nothing about the canyon, nothing about the history or the formation of the canyon.
+In fact, if the sole purpose of your visit to the canyon is not to get photo’s then the tour is pretty rubbish.
+Our guide told us almost nothing about the canyon, nothing about its history or the formation of the canyon.
 She didn’t explain what we were looking at or about the spirituality and significance of the canyons to the native people.

 Now, this is not a criticism our guide was AWESOME!
 All respect and thanks go out to Stephanie.
 What she did was get us in exactly the right spots, and got the people out of the way so we could get the BEST shots!
 This was clearly hard work and she easily earned her tips and more.
 But that is what we wanted, we were at the canyon for this:

-Many people are not there solely to get photo’s they want to see the canyon, experience it and learn more about it.
-They come well dressed for Selfies and Instagram shots, we were scrambling about in the dirt trying to get the best angle!
+Many people are not there solely to get photo’s, they want to see the canyon, experience it, and learn more about it.
+They come well-dressed for Selfies and Instagram shots and we were scrambling about in the dirt trying to get the best angle!
 The simple fact is unless you know how to work a camera in manual settings Go for the regular tour.

 - Do you have a camera with Manual Settings and know how to use them?
 Do You Have a tripod?

 - Do you know how to manually expose long-duration shutter times?

-- Do you know how to adjust white balance either during or after shooting?
+- Do you know how to adjust the white balance either during or after shooting?

 - Do you know what aperture setting will be best in low light?